By Kshetez Vinayak, founder of SupaSidebar. Last updated May 7, 2026.

 What it's missing: Everything that made Arc special.

-Verdict: Best performance on Mac, worst Arc replacement.
+Best performance on Mac, worst Arc replacement.
 You need third-party tools to get the workflow back.

 Vivaldi